 Remind yourself of all the good relationships you do have.
 Maybe you are close with your aunt, your mother-in-law, your best friend’s mother, or another older woman.
 Or maybe you are close with your daughter-in-law, a younger colleague, or your granddaughter.
 Be grateful for the other relationships that lift you up and sustain you.

 The first step when your relationship with your mother or daughter is toxic is to let go of that impossible dream.

 The next step is to realize the only person you can control is yourself.
 You have no control over your mother’s or daughter’s behaviors.
 So many people want to change an unhealthy relationship by trying to control the other person.
 Let me give you the spoiler to this novel idea: it does not work, never ever.
 Sorry.
 No matter how amazing, smart, loving, kind, or giving you are, you cannot change anyone other than yourself.
 The other person has to want to change, and if she does not want to change, guess what?
 She won’t.

-You can give your mom a million and five reasons why her drinking around you and/or your kids is toxic.
-If she wants to have that glass of wine, she will.
+You can give your mom a million and five reasons why her excessive drinking around you and/or your kids is toxic.
+But if she wants to have those glasses of wine, she will.
 Maybe your daughter is in an abusive relationship.
-You reminding her during every phone call of how awful her husband is is not going to make her leave him.
+You reminding her during every phone call of how awful her partner is won’t make her leave him.
 She knows how much he has hurt her—she feels it every day.
-Be kind, supportive of, and loving toward her, and pray that when she gets the courage, she will come to you for help with her exit plan because she will not feel judged and will feel safe with you.
+Be kind, supportive of, and loving toward her, and pray that when she gets the courage, she will come to you for help with her exit plan because she will not feel judged but will feel safe with you.